warelayagent/warelay-agent/WARELAY.md

 ```

 ### Response Generation
-When someone DMs or mentions Warren:
+When someone DMs or mentions Warelay:
 1. **Load memory** for that user
 2. **Build context** (personality + user history + recent thoughts)
 3. **Call Claude** with full context